davidusb-geek/emhass/docs/intro.md

 ```
 In these automations the day-ahead optimization is performed everyday at 5:30am and the data is published every 5 minutes.

 The final action will be to link a sensor value in Home Assistant to control the switch of a desired controllable load.
-For example imagine that I want to control my water heater and that the `publish-data` action is publishing the optimized value of a deferrable load that I have linked to my water heater desired behavior.
+For example imagine that I want to control my water heater and that the `publish-data` action is publishing the optimized value of a deferrable load that I want to be linked to my water heater desired behavior.
 In this case we could use an automation like this one below to control the desired real switch:
 ```
 automation:
+- alias: Water Heater Optimized ON
   trigger:
+  - minutes: /5
+    platform: time_pattern
+  condition:
-    - platform: numeric_state
+  - condition: numeric_state
-      entity_id:
-        - sensor.p_deferrable0
+    entity_id: sensor.p_deferrable0
     above: 0.1
   action:
     - service: homeassistant.turn_on
-      entity_id: switch.water_heater
+      entity_id: switch.water_heater_switch
 ```
 A second automation should be used to turn off the switch:
 ```
 automation:
+- alias: Water Heater Optimized OFF
   trigger:
+  - minutes: /5
+    platform: time_pattern
+  condition:
-    - platform: numeric_state
+  - condition: numeric_state
-      entity_id:
-        - sensor.p_deferrable0
+    entity_id: sensor.p_deferrable0
     below: 0.1
   action:
     - service: homeassistant.turn_off
-      entity_id: switch.water_heater
+      entity_id: switch.water_heater_switch
 ```
 The `publish-data` command will push to Home Assistant the optimization results for each deferrable load defined in the configuration.
 For example if you have defined two deferrable loads, then the command will publish `sensor.p_deferrable0` and `sensor.p_deferrable1` to Home Assistant.
 When the `dayahead-optim` is launched, after the optimization, a csv file will be saved on disk.
 The `publish-data` command will load the latest csv file and look for the closest timestamp that match the current time using the `datetime.now()` method in Python.
 This means that if EMHASS is configured for 30min time step optimizations, the csv will be saved with timestamps 00:00, 00:30, 01:00, 01:30, ... and so on.
 If the current time is 00:05, then the closest timestamp of the optimization results that will be published is 00:00.
 If the current time is 00:25, then the closest timestamp of the optimization results that will be published is 00:30.
 The `publish-data` command will also publish PV and load forecast data on sensors `p_pv_forecast` and `p_load_forecast`.
 If using a battery, then the battery optimized power and the SOC will be published on sensors `p_batt_forecast` and `soc_batt_forecast`.
 On these sensors the future values are passed as nested attributes.

 ## Passing your own data